johnmathews/johnmathews.github.io.old/content/articles/blockchain-networks.md

 1. The group is large
 2. The group is small but spread across different locations or timezones
-3. It is not possible to know how many members there are and therefore what proportion of uses are participating.
+3. It is not possible to know how many members there are and therefore what proportion of users are participating.
-4. The real identity of a user is unknown
+4. The *real* identity of a user is unknown

 In these cases a peer-to-peer network is required where transactions between users require approval by other users before being confirmed.
-This has not been trivial to solve, as some users would be incentivised to double spend (lie), and some may make mistakes.
+This has not been trivial to solve, as some users would be incentivised to be dishonest, and some may make mistakes.
 This is the distributed consensus problem, which on [wikipedia](https://en.wikipedia.org/wiki/Consensus_(computer_science)) is defined as:

 >The consensus problem requires agreement among a number of agents for a single data value.
 Some of the processes (agents) may fail or be unreliable in other ways, so consensus protocols must be fault tolerant or resilient.
 The processes must somehow put forth their candidate values, communicate with one another, and agree on a single consensus value.